 BARTLEY J. MADDEN email@example.com

-BARTLEY J MADDEN cofounded Callard Madden & Associates where his early work led to the CFROI valuation model.
-He is currently an independent researcher focused on knowledge building and wealth creation as opposite sides of the same coin; on promoting research keyed to the firm as the fundamental unit of economic progress; and on restructuring the regulatory process for access to new drugs.
+BARTLEY J MADDEN is currently an independent researcher focused on knowledge building and value creation as opposite sides of the same coin; on promoting research keyed to the firm as the fundamental unit of economic progress; and on restructuring the regulatory process for access to new drugs.

 Madden attended California Polytechnic State University in San Luis Obispo as an engineering student and was a member of Cal Poly’s 1961 collegiate championship boxing team.
 From 1962 to 1965, he studied at the University of Southern California and graduated with a BS in mechanical engineering.
 Madden then spent time in the U.S. Army involved with classified weapons development/testing.
 After his Army service, he earned an MBA at UC Berkeley.

 In 1969, Madden partnered with Charles G. Callard and started Callard Madden & Associates where his early research resulted in the CFROI (cash-flow-return-on-investment) valuation model widely used today by investment management firms.
 The CFROI model is unique in using a total systems approach whereby the assignment of a discount rate for valuing a firm is dependent upon the procedures used for forecasting future profits.
 CFROI Valuation: A Total System Approach to Valuing the Firm was published in 1999.

 In 1984, he joined Harbor Capital Advisors as a Senior VP and portfolio manager.
 In 1992, he became a partner at HOLT Value Associates and continued his research on connecting corporate performance to levels and changes in stock prices over time and advancing a global database for investment decision making.